Handling People Problems at Work

 If you think your supervisor will be open to acknowledging your concerns, discuss the problem in private with him or her as soon as possible.
 State your feelings openly in a polite but assertive way.
 Keep your temper and use “I” statements to avoid blaming or accusing your supervisor.
 Listen carefully to your supervisor’s response, and try to work out a solution that’s acceptable to both of you.
 Keep a record of what was said.
 Ensure that you carry out your part of the agreement

-If the situation doesn't improve after a few weeks, talk to your supervisor's boss, or someone in human resources, and request a three-way discussion of the problem.
+If the situation doesn't improve after a few weeks, talk to the manager of your supervisor, or someone in human resources, and request a three-way discussion of the problem.
 State your case to the best of your ability, listen carefully to what the others say and make notes of the meeting.
 Again, carry out your part of any actions that were agreed to.

-Unfortunately, if you are being bullied and your supervisor’s boss is unable or unwilling to acknowledge the situation, you may not receive the support you deserve.
+Unfortunately, if you are being bullied and the manager of your supervisor is unable or unwilling to acknowledge the situation, you may not receive the support you deserve.

 If the problem continues, you may choose to file a formal complaint with the Alberta Human Rights Commission, if you feel the mistreatment is based on a human rights issue.